silk-us/sdp-ansible/Example playbooks/On-demand snapshot for host using extra-vars.md

 ## On-demand snapshot to host
-Using 2 vars (`host` and `volumegroup`) this playbook will invoke a new snapshot, view, and host mapping for the specified host and volume group.
+Using 2 vars (`host` and `volumegroup`) this playbook will:
+* Use the `volumegroup` var to generate a snapshot name.
+* Generate a snapshot using the auto-generated name.
+* Create a view using the name of the resulting snapshot.
+* Create a mapping to the `host` for the resulting view.

 ### Example
 ```